awsmin/wp-job-openings/readme.txt

 == Changelog ==

+= V 3.1.0 - 2021-12-22 =
+* Added: Option to enable plugin-based form styles (Settings > Form > General > Form Style).
+Job listing and detail page templates need to be updated if overridden in the theme.
+* Fixed: Warnings in job archive pages.
+* Fixed: Notifications translations not working with Polylang plugin.
+* Dev: Hook to customize the wrapping element class for the job listing and detail page.
+* Code improvements.

 = V 3.0.0 - 2021-12-03 =
 * Admin UI improvements.
 * Job listing UI improvements.
 The template file needs to be updated if overridden in the theme.